Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 208,046, 86,180 total housing units (homes and apartments), and a median house value of $89,288, house prices in Rochester are some of the most affordable in New York as well as the nation.
+With 206,284 people, 86,180 houses or apartments, and a median cost of homes of $92,627, house prices in Rochester are some of the most affordable in New York as well as the nation.

 Single-family detached homes are the single most common housing type in Rochester, accounting for 44.83% of the city's housing units.
 Other types of housing that are prevalent in Rochester include duplexes, homes converted to apartments or other small apartment buildings ( 27.02%), large apartment complexes or high rise apartments ( 22.29%), and a few row houses and other attached homes ( 5.53%).